simoneb/vuedaru/README.md

 This is just a HTML+JS+CSS application, you will need to have a Udaru server running and connect this to it.

-A basic setup can be obtained by following the instructions in the Udaru [readme](https://github.com/nearform/udaru).
+You can run this against an existing instance of Udaru or a basic setup can be obtained by following the instructions in the Udaru [readme](https://github.com/nearform/udaru).

 ## Project setup
 ```